 - · Steering operation.

 - Brake operation (service and park brake).

 - Tire pressure (visual inspection only).

-- Trailer hitch operation, latch, and wear.

 Remove cargo before raising the vehicle, raising or removing the deckboard, or servicing the vehicle.
 Failure to remove the cargo may result in cargo falling from the vehicle causing severe personal injury and/or property damage.